 - Bonding coverage can apply to any job at any employer in any State

-Issuance of the bond for job placement to occur can be requested by either the employer or the job applicant.
-This request is to be made to the local agency certified by the Federal Bonding.
+Issuance of the bond for job placement to occur can be requested by either the employer or the job seeker.
+Bonds requested by the job applicant must be made only when the applicant has a job offer and a point of contact can be established with the employer.
+Bonds are issued to the employer and not to the potential employee.

 For the bond to be issued, the employer must make the applicant a job offer and set a date for the individual to start work.
 The job start date will be effective date of the bond insurance which will terminate six months later.
 After the six months, continued coverage will be made available for purchase if the worker has exhibited job honesty under the program's bond.